elbertsoftware/CloudDeveloperUsingMicrosoftAzure/4.5. Enhancing Applications/README.md

       # - Navigate to the Usage → Events service.
 Create a query to view the event telemetry.
       # - Navigate to the Monitoring → Logs service.
 Create a chart from the query showing when 'Dogs' or 'Cats' is clicked.
       customEvents
-      | where name contains "Cats" or name contains "Dogs";
+      | where name has "Cats" or name has "Dogs";
       ```

 3. After successful deployment and starting the application, copy the VMSS' public IP address and paste it in the browser.
 You will see the voting application up and running.
 If it still shows **502 Bad Gateway nginx/1.14.0 (Ubuntu)** message, it means either of the following: